We are open for business and continue to offer a full range of legal services. Our local approachable experts are here to support you.

 We will be with you every step of the way, making sure that your case is effectively prepared to give you the best possible chance of a positive outcome.
 Our team are experts in nerve damage claims and will be there to provide you with the close personal support you need at this time, keeping you informed about the likely outcome of your case.

 It’s vital that you carefully manage your compensation if your claim is successful.
 We can work alongside you to make sure that your short and long-term needs are fully met, taking your personal situation into consideration.

-For example, claiming compensation may affect your access to means-tested benefits, so we can advise you on placing funds into a personal injury trust.
+For example, claiming compensation for a nerve damage injury may affect your access to means-tested benefits, so we can advise you on placing funds into a personal injury trust.

 Common questions about nerve damage claims

 What counts as nerve damage?

 Nerve damage is a common occurrence, particularly after certain operations, such as back, hip or knee surgery and hernia repairs.
 You may have suffered from nerve damage if you have experienced any of the following symptoms: